deepdive

 MCP Tools Over HTTP

-reuse a process-wide HTTP connection pool.
-This requires the optional
+HTTP connection pool.
+This requires the optional net-http-persistent gem:

-The persistent client helps when the workflow makes repeated MCP
+persistent client helps when the workflow makes repeated MCP requests.
+The

-requests.
-The GitHub example below expects a token in
+GitHub example below expects a token in ENV["GITHUB_PAT"].

 #!/usr/bin/env ruby